-Yet doesn’t that seem amazing?
-Invest hundreds of thousands of dollars in a franchise to start up a photography business?
+Yet, doesn’t that seem amazing?
+Investing hundreds of thousands of dollars in a franchise to start up a photography business?
 (Six of the eight were portrait related, one in video, and one in real estate) Especially when there are tons of other ways to get the support you need?

 So what are the most important parts of having a business system in place?

 - Seeing the big picture.
 Having something in place that allows you to look at how a photography business would run at the level of income you are trying to achieve.

 - Identifying your ideal customers.
 There’s more to marketing than saying you’re looking for anyone from 18 to 80.
 You have to be specific about who you’re trying to photograph.

 - Understand marketing.
 Marketing isn’t something you do in your spare time or when things are slow.
 It’s something you have to do all the time, as long as you want your business to thrive.

 - Become better at selling.
 The only way to profit is by selling.
 That doesn’t mean you have to become a used card salesperson.
 But you do have to make the selling process easy.

 - Think business.
 You may be thinking photography right now, but in order to succeed you have to think business too.
 Business can be fun, once you understand how to put all the pieces together.

 And in a nutshell, that’s it.
 If you become the best you can be at these five items, you’ll end up a very successful Six Figure Photographer.

 Every day I get emails in my inbox and see signs on the street corner promising instant wealth if I call a phone number or visit a website.
 I read about people that tried out a system for 30 days and put five figures in their pocket.
 Sure, I suppose that happens once or twice, here and there.
 But for the rest of us, we have to take the time and dedication to put a system in place and work at it until it works.